 - Urine tests

 - Electromyography (EMG) to evaluate electrical activity in the muscles

 How Do You Feel After Three Months of Treatment?

-If you want to move comfortably with less aches, stiffness and joint discomfort, then check out the Joint Complex 4000 formula.
+If you want to move comfortably with fewer aches, stiffness and joint discomfort, then check out the Joint Complex 4000 formula, here!

 Donna Gregory Burch, “Fibromyalgia Expert Says Misdiagnosis is Rampant,” Fibromyalgia, February 2, 2017, http://nationalpainreport.com/fibromyalgia-expert-says-misdiagnosis-is-rampant-8832803.html.